molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####2.3 General compute settings for imputation
 To setup Compute several default parameters in the `"parameters.csv"` file should be changed to your specific system/cluster environment.
-Changing these settings is obliged to execute any of the imputation pipelines.
-After changing these parameters the parameters file is ready to use.
+Changing these settings is necessary to execute any of the imputation pipelines.
+After changing these parameters the parameters file is ready.
 Changing the following environment parameters is obliged:

-* scheduler: this parameter specifies which header for a specific scheduling system should be generated.
+* scheduler: Every scheduler has different job specification syntax, this parameter specifies which header for a specific scheduling system should be generated.
 The following scheduling systems are supported BSUB (BSUB), Portable Batch System (PBS) and Sun Grid Engine (SGE).
 To generate jobs without headers for Grid usage the value GRID should be specified.
 * root: this is the "root" parameter shared by all other parameters.
 To ease the setup we recommend to install all tools in a *tools* directory and all resources in a *resources* directory in the "root".

 ###3.
 Preparing the study data

-To speed up parallel processing it is required to have your study data split per chromosome in the pLINK PED/MAP format[^4].
-To split up your study per chromosome (1 up to 22) the following pLINK[^5] command can be used:
+To speed up parallel processing it is required to have your study data split per chromosome in the plink PED/MAP format[^4].
+To split up your study per chromosome (1 up to 22) the following plink[^5] command can be used:

 >for $chrNumber in {1..22}
 >do